craftypenguins/k8s-init-mysql/README.md

 # Kubernetes Init Container Helper - MySQL Probe

-This is a simple GO application that can be staticlly compiled and build into a Stratch docker container and used as a K8S init contianer to check that a MySQL service is alive and usable with provided credentials and optionally running a SQL Query that will result in a non-empty response
+This is a simple GO application that can be statically compiled and build into a Scratch docker container and used as a K8S init container to check that a MySQL service is alive and usable with provided credentials and optionally running a SQL Query that will result in a non-empty response